ansingh16/MF_analysis/README.md

-# MF_analysis
+# Mutual Fund analysis app

-Streamlit app for mututal fund analysis
+This is a Streamlit app for muutal fund analysis